codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-to-know-about-ansible-on-day-one.markdown

 There are some things you can do to make Ansible run even faster:

 - **Enable pipelining**
-Enabling pipelining reduces the number of SSH operations required to execute a module on the remote server, by executing many ansible modules without actual file transfer.
-This can result in a very significant performance improvement when enabled, however when using “sudo:” operations you must first disable ‘requiretty’ in /etc/sudoers on all managed hosts.
+Enabling pipelining reduces the number of SSH operations required to execute a module on the remote server, by piping scripts to the SSH session instead of copying it.
+This can result in a very significant performance improvement when enabled.

-By default, this option is disabled to preserve compatibility with sudoers configurations that have requiretty (the default on many distros), but is highly recommended if you can enable it,
+You should be careful, though.
+Pipelining will only work if the option `requiretty` is disabled on all remote machines in the sudoers file (/etc/sudoers).

 ```shell
 [defaults]